Buy an Italian House for One Euro

 Some investors are targeting these houses-for-one euro opportunities.
 This might be a great investment in some cases.
 For example, with the short-term rental business being easier and appealing for small property owners and travelers, some investors are buying properties to be refurbished and rented in Municipalities that are aggressively pursuing the one euro program.
 These villages might become the next hot destination for travelers and the investor might achieve a remarkable increase in equity.

-Also, in 2018 the government approved, yet again for 2019, the tax credit in favor of private owners who do renovation work.
+Additionally, there are tax credits in favor of private property owners who do renovation work.
 It is possible to get 50%-65% back in tax credit when renovating a residential unit.
 Such tax credit can be used for the next 10 years.

 We have worked on numerous transactions subject to similar incentives and are well-versed in all the potential legal implications of purchasing a property for one euro.
-Please contact us to discuss your specific circumstances.
+Contact us now to discuss your specific circumstances.
 We would be happy to assist you with your investment.